Ecwid/ecwid-api-docs/README.md

 # Changelog

+## June 20, 2017

+- Added controls to hide certain storefront elements, like 'In stock' label, 'Sign in' link and others with JavaScript code.
+It needs to be placed anywhere on a page with Ecwid integration code.
+[Learn more](https://developers.ecwid.com/api-documentation/look-and-feel#show-or-hide-storefront-elements)

 ## June 9, 2017

 - Added query-based clean URLs support for Ecwid storefronts to improve SEO.
 This is a solution for the store owners who wanted to enable the SEO-friendly URLs, but can't access the server rewrite rules to change them.
 [Learn more](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls)